New Zealand Customs Service

-The New Zealand Customs Service (Customs, Te Mana Ārai o Aotearoa) is a state sector organisation in New Zealand whose role is to provide border control and protect the community from potential risks arising from international trade and travel, as well as collecting duties and taxes on imports to the country.
+The New Zealand Customs Service (Customs, Te Mana Ārai o Aotearoa) is a state sector organisation and law enforcement agency in New Zealand whose role is to provide border control and protect the community from potential risks arising from international trade and travel, as well as collecting duties and taxes on imports to the country.

 History

 Customs is the oldest government department in New Zealand.
 Formed on 5 January 1840, it pre-dates the signing of the Treaty of Waitangi by one month.
 Its early establishment was necessary to collect revenue for the fledgling government, and over the years duties, tariffs and taxes collected by Customs have remained a major source of revenue for the country, although customs has also been used to impose various control over the movement of people and the distribution of particular products, in particular alcohol and tobacco.

 In 1996, the New Zealand Customs Department was renamed the New Zealand Customs Service.

-In recent years Customs has modernised itself in order to keep pace with new technologies and the ever-increasing volumes of international passengers and trade, while balancing its law enforcement and compliance obligations.
+In recent years, they have modernized itself to keep pace with new technologies and the ever-increasing volumes of international passengers and trade, while balancing its law enforcement and compliance obligations.
 Staffing levels sit between 1300 and 1500 nationally, with its head office located in Wellington.

 In May 2025, Customs Minister Casey Costello announced that the New Zealand Government would allocate funds from the 2025 New Zealand budget to create a new overseas-based officer to assist with investigations and information sharing.